-Cannabis Establishment: A cannabis cultivation facility or a cannabis manufacturing and processing facility.
-Unless a general definition (including, but not limited to, agriculture, manufacturing/processing, retail trade, business and professional offices, home occupation, or accessory use) expressly includes a cannabis establishment, the general definition does not include a cannabis establishment.
+Cannabis Establishment: A Cannabis Cultivation Facility or a Cannabis Manufacturing and Processing Facility.
+Unless a general definition (including, but not limited to, agriculture, manufacturing/processing, retail trade, business and professional offices, home occupation, or accessory use) expressly includes a Cannabis Establishment, the general definition does not include a Cannabis Establishment.
+A Cannabis Establishment does not include an Adult Use Cannabis Retail Store, a Medical Cannabis Caregiver Retail Store, an Adult Use Cannabis Testing Facility or a Medical Cannabis Testing Facility, which are not permitted in the Town of Freeport.

 Cannabis Extraction: The process of extracting cannabis concentrate from cannabis using water, lipids, gases, solvents or other chemicals or chemical processes, as defined in 28-B M.R.S. §101 (30), as may be amended.
-"Cannabis extraction" does not include extraction processes that use inherently hazardous substances.
+Cannabis Extraction does not include extraction processes that use inherently hazardous substances.